The truth about third-party payment processing

 You can though you will require something known as a third –party payment processor.
 What is third-party payment processing?
 Let us get into details.

-A third-party processor refers to a service that allows you to accept online payments even if you don’t own a merchant account.
+A third-party payment processor definition refers to a service that allows you to accept online payments even if you don’t own a merchant account.
 In its place, the 3rd party processor will let you use their merchant account.

 Therefore, you’ll have one service to process the payment as well as collect the money as opposed to having two different ones.